Powerline connection is slow

 - Select the product group "FRITZ!Powerline" and then your product.

-- Download the FRITZ!Powerline software for your computer's operating system.
+- Download the FRITZ!Powerline software for the operating system of your computer.

 - Install FRITZ!Powerline on a computer with a LAN port.